DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - explain how it works and the power of it
  - examples in Node
  - dangers of creating hard to read and debug code
-    - I&#39;ve seen cases where code exists that nobody really understands how it works (in Scala environments)
+    - I've seen cases where code exists that nobody really understands how it works (in Scala environments)
         - this is a security risk
         - developers though they were the problem (problem was function that was too complex)
         - it is not because you can that you should